 A glance at your watch face will provide you the weekly trend lines for your heart rate variability, SpO2 readings, and heart rate values on your Apple Watch.

 For users monitoring their strain and recovery scores, the HRV range values are really useful.

 Premium HeartAnalyzer offerings

-Beyond the free HRV and SpO2 related complications, the HeartAnalyzer app also offers a one-time premium purchase for $4.99 that opens up advanced functions for users interested in more insightful analytics.
+Beyond the free HRV and SpO2 related complications, the HeartAnalyzer app also offers a one-time premium purchase for $4.99, opening up advanced functions for users interested in more insightful analytics.

 The premium pricing offers users up to four years of data for analysis.
-It is family shareable, so you can share the premium features among your family plan members.
+It is family shareable so that you can share the premium features among your family plan members.

 The premium offering also allows deep analytics for more advanced insights and metrics.

 Instead of paying the $4.99, you can also opt-in only for the Deep Analytics function for a $1.99 charge that provides the following: